trolldbois/pytan/doc/DEVWORKFLOW.md

 git flow release finish 0.6.0
 ```

-Push the tags to origin:
+Push the changes and the tags to origin:
 ```
 git push --tags
+git push
 ```

 ## See the commit log history